core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Finally, the updateCtx() function returns the newly derived Security Context CTX\_OUT.

-Note that, thanks to the input parameters input1 and input2 provided to the updateCtx() function, the derivation of CTX\_OUT also considers as input the information from the 'x' field conveyed in the OSCORE Option value of the exchanged KUDOS messages.
+Note that, thanks to the input parameters input1 and input2 provided to the updateCtx() function, the derivation of CTX\_OUT also takes as input the information from the 'x' field conveyed in the OSCORE Option value of the exchanged KUDOS messages.
 In turn, this ensures that a successfully completed KUDOS execution has occurred as intended by the two peers.

 ## Key Update # {#ssec-derive-ctx}